New babies and young children: support in South Australia

 Preschool programs help children learn and develop through play.
 They also help children get ready for the transition to school.

 Some preschools are located in public schools – you can find out more about preschools run by the SA Department for Education.
-Others are run by local government, community-based organisations or the private sector.
+Others are run by local governments, community-based organisations or the private sector.

 Playcentres might be available in small rural communities that don’t have preschools.
 Playcentres promote children’s early learning and development, offering activities facilitated by an early childhood worker for children under school age and their families.

-The National Disability Insurance Scheme is a national scheme to support people with permanent and significant disability.
+The National Disability Insurance Scheme is a national scheme to support people with disability.

-If your child has developmental delay or significant and permanent disability, the NDIS helps you and your child get services and support in your community.
+If your child has a disability, developmental delay or developmental concerns, the NDIS can help you and your child get services and support in your community.
 Start by phoning the National Disability Insurance Agency (NDIA) on 1800 800 110, Monday-Friday, 8 am-8 pm.

 Your mental health, wellbeing and relationships: support in South Australia